-The GST system introduced in 2017 uses this premise of standardization and is based on the use of HSN Codes, SAC ( Service Accounting Code) and UQC (Unique Quantity Code)
+The GST system introduced in 2017 uses this premise of standardization and is based on the use of HSN Codes, SAC ( Service Accounting Code), and UQC (Unique Quantity Code)

 HSN code stands for Harmonized System of Nomenclature, which consists of a globally used coding system and harmonized commodity description.
 Introduced in 1988 by the ‘World Customs Organization’, the HSN code harbours over 5,000 commodity groups, wherein each of these group is identified by a six-digit code (8 digits in India for a deeper classification), arranged in a legal and logical structure to ensure a uniform classification is achieved.

-The HSN structure consists of 21 sections, with 99 Chapters, about 1,244 headings, and 5,224 subheadings.
+The HSN code structure consists of 21 sections, with 99 Chapters, about 1,244 headings, and 5,224 subheadings.

 The Sections are divided into chapters, which are further divided into headings and sub-headings.
 Section and Chapter titles describe broad categories of goods, while headings and subheadings provide precise details of the product.